 Note: this table is provided as a guide to charges at Sydney Airport.
 Our charges depend upon the facilities and services you use at the Airport.
-If you are subject to passenger-based charges you must provide information in accordance with Item 12.
+If you are subject to passenger-based charges you must provide information in accordance with Items 12 and 13.